The Pelican Brief (film)

-The Pelican Brief is a 1993 American legal thriller film based on the 1992 novel by John Grisham.
-Directed by Alan J. Pakula, the film stars Julia Roberts in the role of young law student Darby Shaw and Denzel Washington as Washington Herald reporter Gray Grantham.
+The Pelican Brief is a 1993 American legal thriller film based on John Grisham's 1992 novel.
+Written and directed by Alan J. Pakula, the film stars Julia Roberts in the role of young law student Darby Shaw and Denzel Washington as Washington Herald reporter Gray Grantham.
 The film, which features music composed by James Horner, was the last film that featured Pakula as both writer and director before his death in 1998.

+The Pelican Brief was released by Warner Bros. on December 17, 1993.
+The film received mixed reviews from critics and grossed $195 million against a $45 million budget.

 Plot

-Assassin Khamel kills two elder Supreme Court justices, Jensen and Rosenberg.
+Assassin Khamel kills two Supreme Court justices, Jensen and Rosenberg.
 Tulane University law student Darby Shaw writes a legal brief detailing a motive for the murders.
 Her law professor and lover Thomas Callahan, a former clerk of Rosenberg's, reads the brief and gives a copy to Gavin Verheek, special counsel to the director of the FBI.
-Soon after, Callahan is killed in a car explosion, which Darby barely escapes unhurt.
-Realizing her brief was accurate, she goes into hiding and reaches out to Verheek.
+Soon after, Callahan is killed in a car explosion, which Darby barely escapes safely.
+Realizing her brief must be accurate, she goes into hiding and reaches out to Verheek.

 An informant calling himself Garcia contacts Washington Herald reporter Gray Grantham regarding the assassinations but disappears.
 Darby also contacts Grantham.
 Meanwhile, Darby's friend says that Darby's computer, disks, and files have disappeared from her home.

 Darby is attacked at her hotel hideout but escapes.
 She and Verheek arrange to meet, but Khamel kills then impersonates him at the meeting.
-Before he can kill Darby, an unknown person fatally shoots him in a public square.
+Before he can kill Darby, an unknown hitman fatally shoots him in a public square.

 Darby meets Grantham in NYC and shares the theory expressed in her brief: the assassinations were done for oil tycoon Victor Mattiece.
 He intends to drill the oil found beneath a Louisiana marshland that is habitat for an endangered sub-species of brown pelicans.

 A court appeal to deny Mattiece the drilling rights is expected to reach the Supreme Court.
 Darby surmised that he, hoping to turn the case in his favor, is behind the two justices' murders, as they shared similar environment protection views.
 As a generous donor to the president, Mattiece expects him to appoint justices favoring oil and gas exploitation over environmental issues while the next president may not.